Role and Aims

 Welcome to Cherrywood Community Primary School from the Governing Body.
 Thank you for showing an interest in what we do.

-The Governing Body is legally responsible for ensuring that the school is well-managed and financially sound, and that it provides the best possible education to all its pupils according to their specific needs and abilities.
+The Governing Body is legally responsible for ensuring that the school is well-managed and financially sound, that it provides the best possible education to all its pupils according to their specific needs and abilities, and is a safe-place for all those who work there.
+The Governing Body is also responsible for ensuring that the school fulfills its safeguarding obligations.
 We work collaboratively with the Headteacher.
 Find updates on what we have done to strategically manage the school on our Chair of Governor’s Blogs.

 The Governing Body carries out its role by: